ADVANCED SURGICAL PROCEDURES

 Coppinger, R., 2002.
 Dogs: A New Understanding of Canine Origin, Behavior, and Evolution.
 New York: Scribner.

 Puppies: between 8 weeks and 16 weeks of age, who have at least had their first vaccination

-We are starting course end of May.
+We are have courses running all year.
 Pay for four sessions and get your fifth session for FREE.
 We have two streams running on Saturday mornings and wednesday evenings.